 Please come visit us in person and see the farm in action--just call or email to let us know you're on your way!
 We'd love to have you join us in getting to know the land and the animals that feed and sustain us.

-Keep your eye out on social media or sign up for our mailing list to stay in touch and get announcements when we're taking orders!
+Keep your eye out on social media and sign up for our mailing list to stay in touch and get announcements about farm parties, next deliveries, and our latest projects!

 What happened to Belly Rub Bacon?